terra-campaigns/hostile/chapters/chap005.md

 - You missed the status report for last Saturday
 - What is the update on the contract?
 - Why the ship transponder if off?
+- If the ship is detected in the Teegarden Star system
+	- they will be pushed to mine as much as possible and carry it back to Defiance.
+Other corporations are aware now.
+	- the ship has to be maintained in contractual operable conditions.
+Please ask your engineers to fix some cameras and swap memory drives.

 > [!example] Situations